-Is it best to start your own accounting firm or buy an existing one?
+Is it best to start your own tax and accounting firm or buy an existing one?
 While it’s true there are exciting reasons to launch a startup, the advantages of buying an established accounting practice are considerable.

 The benefits include:

 - In-place systems that let you almost immediately get up and running.

 - Substantial first year cash flow, beginning within a few months in most acquisitions

 - Predictable revenue and expenses.

 - Fully-trained staff who are familiar with the practice and clients.

 - Client relationships are pre-established and, in a scenario where the original owner is retiring, clients usually stay with the firm if the buyer is a good fit.